ai-hero/python-client-sdk/README.md

     def test_unquoted(self, output):
         assert not (output.startswith('"') and output.endswith('"'))

     def ask_is_first_person(self) -> str:

-        return "Is the text in the first person point of view?"
+        return "Is the output in the first person point of view?"

     def ask_is_spanish(self) -> str:
-        return "Is the language Spanish?"
+        return "Is the output language Spanish?"

 ts = ps.build_test_suite(test_suite_id="pg-bot-tests", test_suite_cls=PGBotTests)
 ```